WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"the bombardment preluded an all-out final attack"_

+- premise

+  1. noun(LOGIC): a previous statement or proposition from which another is inferred or follows as a conclusion.

+     _"if the premise is true, then the conclusion must be true"_

+     - an assertion or proposition which forms the basis for a work or theory.

+       _"the fundamental premise of the report"_

+  2. verb: base an argument, theory, or undertaking on.

+     _"the reforms were premised on our findings"_

+     - state or presuppose (something) as a premise.

+       _"one school of thought premised that the cosmos is indestructible"_

+     - (ARCHAIC) state by way of introduction.

+       _"I will premise generally that I hate lecturing"_

 - preoccupy

   1. verb: (of a matter or subject) dominate or engross the mind of (someone) to the exclusion of other thoughts.